Cybersecurity-LINKS/trust-service/README.md

 ### Locally

 For testing the application with MongoDB, follow these steps:
-- Run `docker compose --profile dev up -d` to start the MongoDB container.
+- Run `docker compose --profile dev up -d` to start the MongoDB and IPFS containers.
 - Create a database called `MODERATE`.
 - Create a collection called `Users`.
 - Use [MongoDB Compass](https://www.mongodb.com/products/compass) to view the database content.